ydluo/qdyn/docs/index.md

 ## License

 This software is freely available for academic research purposes.
-If you use QDYN please include proper attributions to its authors and cite one of the references in section 1.7 in your scientific papers and reports.
+If you use QDYN please include proper attributions to its authors and cite one of [the references](cite.html) in your scientific papers and reports.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.